Lackawanna River water or watershed scenery in Pennsylvania

 Primary flow and rule orientation for this report.

-Olyphant and Lackawanna County corridor
+Olyphant and Lackawanna County area

-Useful urban access context; confirm the exact PFBC reach and exception area.
+Useful urban access context.
+Confirm the exact PFBC reach and exception area.

 Scranton-area downstream context